An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 Oh yes she did.
 But Kimi turned, fully expecting to find the fanged stranger standing right behind her.
 Probably needed another glass of water, the freak.

 Kimi found a stranger all right, just not the same one.
 She sensed the new man was dressed in black, but couldn’t pull her eyes away from his face to double check.
-His features weren’t as fierce as the guy wearing the shades, softer, more flesh covering the bones.
-The biker guy had a chin shaped similar to Amanda’s, almost pointed.
+His features weren’t as fierce as the guy wearing the shades, softer, more flesh covering the bones, less cruel.
+The biker guy had an almost pointed chin and straight, thinnish nose.
 This new one had a strong, square chin, with only a hint of a cleft.
-She also found his mouth not quite so wide, his lips fuller.
+His nose was a bit large for his face, slightly flattened, though it wasn’t bad.
+She wouldn’t throw him back because of it.
+His mouth wasn’t as wide as the other stranger’s, his lips fuller, softer.

 Very kissable lips.

 Where the hell had that thought come from?
-She found him attractive, almost perfect, or he would’ve been if not for the nose.
-Though straight enough, she found it slightly too large for his face.
-But who the hell cared about one small flaw?
-Not Kimi.
-Her gaze shifted a fraction to the blond hair, pulled back from a high, smooth forehead.
-Not all blond though.
-Silver streaks were laced through the light coloring, but not the kind of silver advancing age could give.
+Her gaze shifted a fraction to the blond hair pulled back from a high, smooth forehead.
+Not all blond, though.
+Silver streaks were laced through the light coloring, but not the kind of silver advancing age produced.
 This was brighter, shinier than it should be inside a room so dark.

 The longer Kimi stared, the harder she found it to think straight.
 His green eyes pulled at her.
 They glowed, pulsing with a strange energy that held her locked in place.
-Her lower belly clenched and she swore the unnerving pulse in her groin tried to match the flickering light in his eyes.
+Her lower belly clenched, and she swore the unnerving pulse in her groin matched the flickering light in his eyes.
 Everything outside of the man faded away: no sounds, no people, no building, nothing.
 Nothing but those glowing green eyes that threatened to consume her.
-Even the repugnant smell of spilled drinks and cigarette smoke had begun to fade, replaced with fresh, cold mountain air, rain and snow to wash everything clean.
+Even the repugnant smell of spilled drinks and cigarette smoke had begun to fade, replaced with fresh, cold mountain air.

 Please don’t, she thought.
 Please don’t do this.
 Let me go.